rsvim/rsvim/README.md

 - To be more timely updates, splits executable binary distribution and plug-in upgrade.
 - To be a text processing tool, allows batch processing text contents.
 - To be a background editing service, allows multiple clients to remotely access to work together.
-- To be modern and popular, leveraging community works for: script, event subscription, theme, documentation, development, etc.